geopython/pycsw/docs/en/installation.rst

    AddHandler cgi-script .py
   </Location>

 If you install pycsw in ``cgi-bin``, this should work as expected.
-Note that the :ref:`tester <sample-requests>` application must be moved to a normal location to serve static HTML documents.
+Note that the :ref:`tester <tester>` application must be moved to a normal location to serve static HTML documents.

 Running on Windows
 ------------------